British PM issues new virus advice ahead of lockdown plan

 It urges people to stay at home "as much as possible" and limit contact with others, a more lenient message than previous rules to only go outside where necessary and to meet nobody outside your household.

+Britain has now recorded more than 31,500 deaths among people who have tested positive for COVID-19 -- the second highest figure in the world after the United States.

-There are growing demands from his own MPs to lift the lockdown as it wreaks economic havoc — the Bank of England this week predicted a 14-percent slump in British GDP this year.
+There are growing demands from his own MPs to lift the lockdown as it wreaks economic havoc -- the Bank of England this week predicted a 14-percent slump in British GDP this year.
+But in an interview with the Sun on Sunday newspaper, Johnson warned that now was "the most dangerous bit".

+"We're past the peak now but we´ll have to work even harder to get every step right," he said.
+"Mountaineers always say that coming down from the peak is the most dangerous bit.
+That´s when you´re liable to be over-confident and make mistakes.

+"You have very few options on the climb up, but it´s on the descent you have to make sure you don´t run too fast, lose control and stumble."
+The government has had to lower expectations about Johnson´s address, after newspaper reports earlier this week suggested the lockdown would be eased.